shaoanlu/code-landscrap/README.md

 Turn deleted Git history into traceable software-art artifacts.

+> Dead code is not dead; it is latent cultural memory.

 `code-landscrap` retrieves removed or overwritten lines from a repository, recomposes them into a new code piece, and renders a package you can read, share, or archive.

+Visit page at [https://shaoanlu.github.io/code-landscrap](https://shaoanlu.github.io/code-landscrap), where the artifacts is generated from https://github.com/XinJingHao/DRL-Pytorch

 ## What you get